Home Incident Reports 1. What an incident report is

 Notifications

-When an IR is submitted, BEHCA sends notifications to designated recipients:
+When an IR is submitted, BEHCA notifies:

 What's not in an IR